tilnea/tictactoe/README.md

 # What I would like to do more (if I did not get stuck with the test-problem above)

-I would like to hanle tie better, do a better check and write tests for it.
+I would like to handle tie better, do a better check and write tests for it.
 I would like to tweek animations more - but it's a never ending project I realized.
 There are two jumps when clicking Play and the first cell the first time the user play the game (and maybe on some other places aswell).
 Its annyong and something I would like to fix.
 If I remove the Background component wrapping everyting it goes away.
 But I did not have time to investogate more at the moment.